sywangyi/kernel-builder/docs/writing-kernels.md

   Universal kernels do not use the other sections described below.
   A good example of a universal kernel is a Triton kernel.
   Default: `false`
+- `cuda-minver`: the minimum required CUDA toolkit version.
+This option _must not_ be set under normal circumstances, since it can exclude Torch build variants that are [required for compliant kernels](https://github.com/huggingface/kernels/blob/main/docs/kernel-requirements.md).
+  This option is provided for kernels that require functionality only provided by newer CUDA toolkits.

 ### `torch`